hsolbrig/ICD11OWLConverter/README.md

 Usage:
 ======
 1. Start the converter gateway:
     **java -jar javalib/SCTConverter.jar**

 2. Execute the converter:
     **python3 ICD11OWLConverter/converter.py -o {output file} {ICD11 OWL file}**

-The resulting output will contain the OWL representation of all of the compositional grammar statements contained in the OWL file and two import statements:
+The output file will be a copy of the input file

-1. An import to retrieve the original owl file
-2. An import to retrieve a SNOMED CT base